danieldeitch1/wis_python_final_project/README.md

 <br> The user can later either view or download the results by clicking the `View file` or `Download file` buttons respectively.

 ## Feature 2 - Search database:
-<br>This feature allows the user to search through the different  EPINuc datasets available in our database.
+This feature allows the user to search through the different  EPINuc datasets available in our database.
 <br>The user can search a specific dataset according to charachter/substring of the dataset name, and subsequently, also to view and download it to its computer.
 <br>The datasets found by the search engine will be displayed in the form of a table containg  discriptive information (e.g., time of upload, file size and dataset name) about the datasets.
 <br>Entering an empty string in the search box will result in displating all the datasets that are currently available in the application database.